Brain-Development-and-Disorders-Lab/mars/README.md

 ### Attributes ⚙️

 Attributes are the primary method of expressing metadata associated with Entities.
-Attributes contain points of metadata known as *Parameters*.
-Parameters can be of the following types:
+Attributes contain points of metadata known as *Values*.
+Values can be of the following types:

 - `string`: A textual description of any length.
 - `number`: A numerical value.